Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

+- “A function is a mapping from arguments of one type to results of another type. ”

 In Haskell, a function is a mapping that takes one or more arguments and produces a single result, and is defined using an equation that gives a name for the function, a name for each of its arguments, and a body that specifies how the result can be calculated in terms of the arguments.